-I found these big eggs at Michael’s last year and made this Easter Egg Topiary.
-These eggs are still available in the stores this week!
+I found these big eggs at Michael’s several years ago and made this Easter Egg Topiary.
+These eggs aren’t available any longer, but I have found all kinds of them and shared the sources at the end of this post.
 You might want to make this fun topiary to welcome friends to your front door!
-I decided I wanted to share this again this year so everyone gets a chance to see this fun project!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.